sunpark333/udemy/README.md

-# 🤖 Personal Save Restricted Bot
+# 🤖 Personal Save Restricted Content Bot

 > **A powerful Telegram bot that saves and forwards restricted content from channels and groups with advanced login features**